reliverse/rempts/README.md

     });

     // Log all gathered input details.
-    relinka("info", "You have selected:", {
+    relinka("log", "You have selected:", {
       projectName,
       framework,
       inputFile: args.inputFile,